What is Business?

 Staff and facilities

-The department is based in the new Woodsmoor building and enjoys two well-equipped, spacious teaching rooms.
-Both classrooms have interactive whiteboards and multimedia facilities.
+The department is based in the new Woodsmoor building and enjoys three well-equipped, spacious teaching rooms.
+Each classroom has interactive whiteboards and multimedia facilities.

 During the first year in Marketing and People (Theme 1) we will learn about how entrepreneurs create new ideas and start their own business.
 The emphasis is very much on small businesses and is useful for those with such ambitions in mind.
 It also considers the marketing mix and focuses upon how businesses can effectively manage their staff.